Communication to Students

 - If the parent PLUS loan borrower elects to receive the refund directly, available PLUS loan credit will be refunded directly to the borrower via check.

 - If the PLUS loan borrower has elected to receive a refund directly, no changes may be made after the refund request has been entered.
 Prior to processing of the refund the parent borrower may choose to allow the refund to be issued to the student.
-A written statement to Business Services must be signed by the PLUS borrower and include the student’s name, ID and brief explanation.
+A written statement to UNH Student Accounts must be signed by the PLUS borrower and include the student’s name, ID and brief explanation.
 To comply with federal regulations, this or the submission of a new loan application are the only options to change the refund recipient.

 After the PLUS refund is requested by the PLUS Loan Coordinator, if future payments are received from sources other than another PLUS Loan, any overpayments resulting in a credit balance will be deemed to be from other sources, and any new credit balance will be made available to the student.